 What will I learn?

 French with Theatre Studies (75% French, 25% Theatre Studies) will enable you to develop a lasting interest in, and enjoyment of, French cultural variety, while at the same time developing your interests in Theatre Studies.

 You will do this by taking one module per year in the School of Theatre, Performance and Cultural Policy Studies and, if you wish, by choosing optional French modules on aspects of French theatre.
 You don’t have to have studied Theatre Studies before, although it will help your application if you have done so, or if you have had some experience of drama or theatre studies.
 The proximity of Stratford-upon-Avon and the links between the School of Theatre, Performance and Cultural Policy Studies and the University’s Institute of Advanced Teaching and Learning (set up to develop innovative approaches to learning) make Warwick an ideal choice for those interested in this combination.
-You will spend your third year in a French-speaking country.
+You will spend a year abroad, either in your second or third year, in a French-speaking country.